 - 5 Ways Startups Use Social Media for Growth and Success

-Understanding and mastering conversion optimization is key for any product or service, otherwise, all of your other efforts are simply going to waste.
+Understanding and mastering conversion optimization is key for any product or service.
+Otherwise, all of your other efforts are simply going to waste.

-The first is on your actual website.
+The first thing to optimize your website.

 - 100 Conversion Optimization Case Studies